braiins/flexibee-scripts/README.md

 - import daily bitcoin exchange rate based on the average rate from bitstamp
 - processing of bank transactions based on user specified map/filter
+- transformation of CZK invoices to BTC while using the current exchange rate